blackmed007/blackmed007/README.md

-Hello, there! 👋 I'm Abdelhmiad or simply Hamid, a passionate software developer Student.
+Hello, there! 👋 I'm Abdelhamid or simply Hamid, a passionate software developer Student.

 Welcome to my GitHub profile!